Angelo942/gdb_plus/README.md

 pip3 install gdb_plus
 ```

 **Warning for pwndbg users:**
-Bugs in Pwndbg break the api for python, so I advise you to use [GEF](https://github.com/hugsy/gef) instead.
+Previous bugs in Pwndbg used to break the api for python.
+While GDB+ should work with the current version of pwndbg [19/12/2022], bugs may appear again.
-GDB+ **can not** work with pwndbg.
-You will at least have to disable it temporarely from your gdbinit.
+you are strongly advised to use [GEF](https://github.com/hugsy/gef) instead.

 ## Debugging